 Timbuktu is an historic city in Mali which was once a centre of trade, religion and culture, although it is today thought of as inaccessible and even mythical, thanks to phrases such as “from here to Timbuktu”.

-Established in the twelfth century, the city of Timbuktu quickly flourished, prospering from the trans-Saharan trade routes in items such as salt and precious metals.
+From the 12th century, the city of Timbuktu quickly flourished, prospering from the trans-Saharan trade routes in items such as salt and precious metals.

 Another monument – the Flame of Peace – commemorates a more recent historical event, namely the Tuareg rebellion.

 Timbuktu is located at the gateway to the Sahara desert, within the confines of the fertile zone of the Sudan near to the river.

 It is currently very unsafe to go to Timbuktu.
 It is recommended that thorough research is conducted before considering travel.